Suspended License Attorney Peoria, IL

 Depending on the nature of your offense, the DMV may notify your insurance company of the license reinstatement and your insurance rates may increase.

-Contact a Peoria criminal defense lawyer at our firm today to work on reinstating your license or to get defense in a DUI case that could result in license suspension!
+Contact a Peoria driver's license suspension lawyer at our firm today to work on reinstating your license or to get defense in a DUI case that could result in license suspension!